whisperpine/gitlab-compose/README.md

 # GitLab Docker Compose

-Deploy [GitLab](https://about.gitlab.com/) in your office and access it anywhere.
+Self-host [GitLab](https://about.gitlab.com/) in your office and access it everywhere.

 If you want to self-host GitLab in your office or on-premise data center, and access from anywhere, with zero cloud cost, you come to the right place.
 While